simonem/PhD_Thesis/research.md

 \begin{figure}[h!]
 	\centering
-	\includegraphics[width=0.85\textwidth]{d2_prototype}
+	\includegraphics[width=1\textwidth]{d2_prototype}
 	\caption{Participants of the G3 group filling in SUS questionnaires, after the test of D2 prototype}
 	\label{fig:focus_group}
 \end{figure}

 During focus groups low and high fidelity prototypes were evaluated.
-The typical setting of focus groups performed is represented in Figure X. Low-fidelity prototypes acted as technology probes [@Hutchinson:2003il].
+The typical setting of focus groups performed is represented in Figure \ref{fig:focus_group}.
+Low-fidelity prototypes acted as technology probes [@Hutchinson:2003il].
 Despite their evident usability issues, they were essential to create new scenarios of use and identify technological and usage challenges.
 High-fidelity prototypes underwent usability tests [@Dumas:2009th] using System Usability Scale (SUS) [@jordan1996usability pag.189].

 ### The rigor cycle